MicrochipTech/ml-samd21-iot-sensiml-gestures-demo/README.md

 The dataset used for this project can be downloaded from the [releases page](../../releases) - it includes a collection of 10 second long samples in CSV format (ax,ay,az,gx,gy,gz format) split into training and test folds.
 A [DCLI](https://sensiml.com/documentation/data-capture-lab/importing-external-sensor-data.html#dcli-format-and-pre-labeled-data) descriptor file is also included for each fold for easy import into SensiML's [Data Capture Lab](https://sensiml.com/documentation/data-capture-lab/index.html).

 The gestures dataset was collected by Microchip employees and consists of two test subjects performing the continuous gestures as described in the section above with a [SAMD21 BMI160 evaluation board](https://www.microchip.com/developmenttools/ProductDetails/EV45Y33A).
-Participants were directed to perform the gestures as is described in the [Performing Gestures](#performing-gestures) section above.

 In addition to the target gestures, some additional gestures - *triangle*, *forward wheel*, the letter *V*, and others - were collected to make up the *unknown* gestures class, which is used to help improve and validate the models discriminatory ability.

 Furthermore, the *idle* class data consists of scenarios where the device is fully at rest in different orientations, and other scenarios with small motion activity that included fidgeting with the board (manipulating the board randomly with the fingers) and pacing around the room while holding the board.

 ## Sensor Configuration
-The firmware used in the data collection can be downloaded from the [releases page](../../releases).
+Binary builds of the data logging firmware used in the data collection for this project can be downloaded from the [releases page](../../releases); see the [ml-samd21-iot-imu-data-logger](https://github.com/MicrochipTech/ml-samd21-iot-imu-data-logger) repository to build data logging firmware with different sensor configurations.

 Sensor configuration values used in the data collection are summarized in the table below.
 Note that only accelerometer data was used in training the classifier.